25 Facts about Orcas (Killer Whales)

 15.

-Orcas use echolocation to communicate and and hunt, making sounds that travel underwater until they encounter objects, then bounce back, revealing their location, size, and shape.
+Orcas use echolocation to communicate and hunt, making sounds that travel underwater until they encounter objects, then bounce back, revealing their location, size, and shape.

 16.